 Is there rent control in Gibraltar?

-No. Gibraltar has no statutory rent control.
-Landlords can set rent at market rates and increase at lease renewal or as permitted in the tenancy agreement.
+No. Gibraltar has no statutory rent control under the Landlord and Tenant Act 1983.
+Landlords can set rent at market rates and increase at lease renewal or as permitted by the tenancy agreement.
 There is no government body that caps rents or determines fair rents.
-The tenancy agreement and market competition are the only practical constraints.
+The tenancy agreement and market competition are the primary practical constraints.

 Can a Gibraltar landlord raise rent mid-tenancy?

 Only if the tenancy agreement contains a rent review clause permitting it.
-If the agreement is silent on rent reviews, the agreed rent stands for the full term.
-Mid-tenancy increases without contractual basis can be challenged by tenants and are unlikely to be enforceable.
+If the agreement is silent on rent reviews, the agreed rent stands for the full fixed term.
+Mid-tenancy increases without contractual basis are unlikely to be enforceable and can be challenged by tenants.

 How much notice must a landlord give before increasing rent in Gibraltar?

 Gibraltar law does not specify a statutory minimum notice period for rent increases.
 The tenancy agreement should set this out.
 Standard professional practice is at least one month's written notice, preferably two months for significant increases.
-Always put the notice in writing with clear dates.
+Always provide notice in writing with clear reference to the relevant clause in the tenancy agreement.

 What can a tenant do if a rent increase seems unfair in Gibraltar?

 First, check whether the increase is permitted under the tenancy agreement.
-If not, challenge it in writing.
-The Citizens Advice Bureau in Gibraltar provides free guidance.
-If the landlord pursues an unlawful increase, the Magistrates' Court small claims process is available.
-Most disputes are resolved by negotiation before reaching court.
+If not, challenge it in writing and request the landlord cite the relevant clause.
+If the landlord pursues an unlawful increase, the matter can be referred to the Rent Tribunal under the Rent Tribunal Regulations 1985, which is the primary residential dispute forum in Gibraltar.
+Most disputes are resolved by negotiation before reaching the Tribunal.